GUDHI/TDA-tutorial/r-interface/reticulate/reticulate.md

-Let us start by loading the [**reticulate**](https://rstudio.github.io/reticulate/) package into the environment, along with a suite of useful packages for data science:
+Let us start by loading the [**reticulate**](https://rstudio.github.io/reticulate/) package into the environment, along with the [tidyverse](https://www.tidyverse.org), which is a suite of useful packages for data science:

 ``` r
 library(reticulate)